hashicorp/packer/website/source/docs/builders/hetzner-cloud.html.md

 -   `poll_interval` (string) - Configures the interval in which actions are polled by the client.
 Default `500ms`.
 Increase this interval if you run into rate limiting errors.

--   `user_data` (string) - User data to launch with the Droplet.
+-   `user_data` (string) - User data to launch with the server.

--   `user_data_file` (string) - Path to a file that will be used for the user data when launching the Droplet.
+-   `user_data_file` (string) - Path to a file that will be used for the user data when launching the server.

--   `tags` (list) - Tags to apply to the droplet when it is created

 ## Basic Example